pierluigiferrari/lane_tracker/README.md

 |:--------------:|:----------------:|
 | ![image](output_images/test4.jpg) | ![image](output_images/test4_warped.png) |

-Now here are two thresholded versions of the warped image above, one using the bilateral adaptive threshold function and the other one using OpenCV's `adaptiveThreshold()`, both applied to the raw warped color channels with no prior tophat morphology (more about that below):
+Here are two thresholded versions of the warped image above, one using the bilateral adaptive threshold function and the other one using OpenCV's `adaptiveThreshold()`, both applied to the raw warped color channels with no prior tophat morphology (more about that below):

 | cv2.adaptiveThreshold() | bilateral_adaptive_threshold() |
 |:--------------:|:----------------:|